muziejus/wandering-rocks/markdown/wanderingrocks.md

 Dublin, where nearly every character in the episode has an opportunity to remark on the cavalcade as it rides past.

+The text used in this visualization, with all the attendant caveats, is the 1986 edition edited by Hans Walter Gabler.

 A brief description of each of the 19 episodes:

 1. Father Conmee walks from his church to Artane, taking the tram for a part of his trip.